 Dauphinais is also credited with organizing and motivating regional Republicans leading to gains in municipal elections across Northeast Connecticut.

-Ms. Randall will have to come up with something more than the “Trump is bad” mantra.
+Ms. Randall will have to come up with something more than the, “Trump is bad” mantra and be forced to run on her record of voting for tax increases in her one and only term in Hartford.
 Particularly when people in a region, sapped by taxes supported by her previous term, see windfalls in their 401k’s and IRA’s.
 They will certainly want to protect those gains against a proven tax and spend liberal.